uon-drs/.github/profile/readme.md

 |-|-|-|-|
 | [DECSYS] | [BiobankingUK Tissue Directory] | [CaRROT Mapper] | [Hutch] |

-Typically actual DRS software projects will have their own organisations, or be in repositories hosted elsewhere, due to the ownership of the research projects with which the software is associated.

 [DECSYS]: https://github.com/decsys/decsys
 [BiobankingUK Tissue Directory]: https://github.com/biobankinguk/biobankinguk
 [CaRROT Mapper]: https://github.com/health-informatics-uon/CaRROT-Mapper